 English-speaking countries make fun of those in non-English speaking countries for their poor translations.
 There’s an entire website devoted to it, Engrish.com.
 Now imagine if your product, produced in an English-speaking country, is presented to locals in another land the same way.
 Think about it critically: are you more or less likely to use software that’s been poorly translated?
 You’re less likely to.
 In fact, surveys show non-English speakers are usually 75% more likely to purchase items in their native language.
 The same logic extends to software.

 Even good translation is less successful if a platform hasn’t been regionally localized—just look at PayPal and Skrill.
-Translation, and localization particularly, does more than communicate with a disparate body of users, it also demonstrates your company’s commitment to customers, and helps them resonate with your product on a personal, local basis.
+Translation, and content localization services particularly, does more than communicate with a disparate body of users, it also demonstrates your company’s commitment to customers, and helps them resonate with your product on a personal, local basis.
 Any organization can throw a phrase into Google Translate, draw it up in another language, and forget about it.
 This is impersonal, and obvious.
 Many professional companies use this method, however!
 And it loses them money.

 Software Localization in Mobile Markets